chethandb/MyPortMat/README.md

-# Aurelia .Net Materialize Template
+# My first aurelia project with .net
-This is a fork from [Aurelia .Net Template](https://github.com/MaximBalaganskiy/AureliaDotnetTemplate) with [Materialize](http://materializecss.com) instead of Bootstrap
+This is an initial fork from [Aurelia .Net Template](https://github.com/MaximBalaganskiy/AureliaDotnetTemplate) with [Materialize](http://materializecss.com) instead of Bootstrap